07shriyab/Airbnb/README.md

 In some graphs such as that of the minimum number of nights versus price, we identified extreme outliers which hindered our ability to identify a pattern.
 To avoid changing the data completely, we removed outliers using the interquartile method but still kept the original graph to compare the two.
 While we understood that ‘true outliers’ represent natural variations and should be kept in the dataset, in this case, we removed them to get a clearer idea of the distribution of the scatter points.
 However, in most of our other graphs, we did not change the results even if it did not match our predictions at all, because this would have reduced the accuracy and validity of our analysis.

 In the reviews data, the comments were cleaned and preprocessed  by filtering out the empty comments, removing the unicode characters, changing it to lowercase, removing the windows to new lines, removing all the stop words, and replacing the amount of spaces to one space.
 Given that all of the comments were in sentences, they were split into words using the word_tokenize in NLTK library.
 The words were captured using the Count_Vectorizer() and was created as a separate dataframe to explore the amount of times those top 20 words occurred.
-This will make it easier to create WordCloud of the top words in the ‘comments’ column.
+This will make it easier to create WordCloud of the top words in the ``comments``.

 In comparison of the reviews_score_ratings and price, the prices were changed into floats and plotted the graph using matplotlib.

-To analyse the names of properties with top 100 cheapest and expensive listings, we selected ‘names’ and ‘price’ from the listings data.
-Then, we created 2 dataframes for both the top 100 expensive and cheapest listings, which include the ‘names’.
+To analyse the names of properties with top 100 cheapest and expensive listings, we selected ``names`` and ``price`` from the listings data.
+Then, we created 2 dataframes for both the top 100 expensive and cheapest listings, which include the ``names``.
 After preprocessing the dataframes using the same steps for cleaning the comments with NLTK, then WordCloud was created for both dataframes with the help of matplotlib.

 To calculate the subjectivity and polarity of the 10000 comments in the reviews data, we used Textblob sentiment after cleaning the textual data.
 Then, we analysed the polarity scores to see whether it is a negative comment as the score is less than zero, neutral comment as the score is equal to zero, or a positive comment as the score is greater than zero.

-For the amenities, the data was cleaned by removing the NaN values and then the amenities section was changed into lists and was able to string replace the brackets and the apostrophes to create a set of all possible amenities.
+For the ``amenities``, the data was cleaned by removing the NaN values and then the amenities section was changed into lists and was able to string replace the brackets and the apostrophes to create a set of all possible amenities.

-Then, we grouped each amenity into a certain category, if they have the same words/meaning but are in different letter cases or words.
+Then, we grouped each amenity into a certain category, if they have the same words or meaning but are in different letter cases or words.
 Here is a screenshot of the process:

 ![](Images/pythonforgroupingamenities.png)